-Start by noticing when this beast, that we like to call the inner critic, is rising up.
-Tell it to shut up.
-Go ahead and say it out loud, say it to yourself, tell a friend, write it down.
-This belittling beastly voice isn’t your pet cat.
+Start by noticing when this beast, that we like to call the inner-critic, is rising up.
+This self-critical voice isn’t your pet cat.
 Stop letting it out and feeding it.
 If you stop listening to it, it will eventually grow weak, shrink, and die.
 Don’t lose hope.
 It takes time to starve a giant beast.

 You need to be firm and direct.
 You need to vigilantly watch for attempted escapes.
 This alone takes practice.
-Notice when the belittling beastly voice is out.
+Notice when your self-critical voice shows up.
 Tell it you’re done with its lying, hurtful messages; they aren’t useful or needed anymore.
 You can choose new thoughts.
 More accurate thoughts.

-At the same time that you’re starving out the belittling beastly voice, I want you to do four things for yourself every day.
+At the same time that you’re asking your self-critical voice to go away, I want you to do four things for yourself every day.